-The aim of creating greater happiness for a greater number requires understanding of happiness.
-First of all it demands that we can grasp the main determinants of happiness; not only what makes people happy, but also the reason why.
-Secondly, we also must have a view on consequences of happiness, in order to detect possible self-destructive effects and to appraise synergy with other values.
+The aim of creating greater happiness for a greater number requires an understanding of happiness.
+It demands that we can grasp the main determinants of happiness, that is, not only what makes people happy, but also the reason why these things add to happiness.
+We also need tohave a view on the consequences of happiness, to allow us detect possible self-destructive effects of happinessand to appraise synergies with other values.

-Efforts to understand human happiness have absorbed a lot of thought.
-Happiness was a major issue in early Greek philosophy and several later philosophical schools.
-Currently the subject gains attention in the social sciences, in particular in Social Indicators Research.
-Papers on happiness fill many bookshelves.
+Efforts to understand human happiness have absorbed a lot of thought over the millennia.
+Happiness was a major issue in early Greek philosophy and continued to be in several later philosophical schools.
+Currently the subject is receiving a lot of attention in the social sciences, in particular in Social Indicators Research.
+Even more recently, happiness has become a topic in economics.

 Empirical study of happiness

 Philosophical reflection on happiness has produced a lot of ideas, but little operational knowledge.
 In fact, it has raised more questions than answers.
 Many theoretical controversies can not be solved using the logic of reasoning alone.

 The advent of empirical research by social scientists in the first half of the 20th century brought a breakthrough.
 New methods of quantitative research opened the possibility to test theories of happiness and to identify conditions for happiness inductively.
 In the last decades some 6000 empirical studies have been performed on happiness defined as the subjective enjoyment of one’s life-as-a-whole.
 In the beginning happiness was typically as a side-issue in studies on health and ageing, but currently also as a main subject.